 It’s Easy To Avoid the Important Things

 Running your own business is tough work.
 You have to learn skills that you never previously dreamed you’d need.
 And you have to do it at the same time as making a living.
 That means you are busy all the time.
 So, it’s easy to avoid asking those questions.
 The trouble is that once you do that your income starts to dry up anyway.
 If you avoid these questions, you’ll end up avoiding a future for your business.

 That’s why in this post I’m asking you to consider these questions now.
 It’s almost never too late to address them.
-To make it interesting, why not choose one and post your answer in the comments section below?
-I’d like to know how you’re doing and your answer may help another business do better.
+To make it interesting, why not choose one and share your answer onto your favourite social platform?
+Others would like to know how you’re doing and your answer may help another business.

 Seven Vital Questions You Must Ask About Your Brand

 What do you stand for?

 There’s a well-known quote that goes: “If you stand for nothing, you’ll fall for anything” (attributed to lots of people).
 This is true about business too.
 For people to believe in you and your brand, you have to have some values that you believe in.
 Maybe it’s time to articulate them?
 So what do you stand for?
 If you don’t know yet, you can begin by trying to identify some of the things that you are definitely not here for.
 What does your business stand for? #7vitalquestions Click To Tweet

 Who are you not prepared to do business with?